d-lord/d-lord.github.io/_posts/2019-05-08-moto-rental.md

 The Mazda MX-5, enthusiast's friend, is notorious for its "slow car fast" experience.
 A low-slung, under-insulated convertible has a knack for keeping things raw, which makes every driving speed feel faster.
 Lipstick on a piglet, if you will.

-A motorbike takes the lipstick and applies foundation, concealer, blush and maybe a little mascara.
+A motorbike takes the lipstick and applies foundation, concealer, mascara, and maybe a little blush.

 I mean, motoring journalists talk about flooring a Mustang and being pressed backward into the bucket seats.
 But the first time you open the throttle on a motorbike and feel yourself start to slide off the seat a little, it sets a new benchmark. [^1]